Guide to Green Burial Services and Cemeteries in Ohio

 Can I conduct a natural burial on my own land?

 Yes, it is perfectly legal to use your own land as a cemetery in Ohio.
 The Attorney General has stated that no board of township trustees may prohibit a burial on private property.
-This has previously been a somewhat contentious issue, with townships arguing that the interment of a single family member did not constitute the Ohio cemetery legislature governing “family cemeteries.”
-And that most registered cemeteries, by law, had to set up a $50,000 in perpetuity endowment fund to operate a cemetery.
+This has previously been a somewhat contentious issue, with townships arguing that the interment of a single family member did not fall within the scope of the Ohio cemetery law governing “family cemeteries.”
+And that most registered cemeteries, by law, had to set up a $50,000 endowment fund in perpetuity to operate a cemetery.

-It is recommended (and even sometimes required) to file with the property deed a map marking the burial location.
+It is recommended (and even sometimes required) to file a map marking the burial location with the property deed.
 Consideration should be given to how this may affect the property value and family legacy should the property be sold at a later date.

-To ensure a natural burial, arrangements should be made to inter the body on your own land within 24 hours after the passing.
+To ensure a natural burial, arrangements should be made to inter the body on your land within 24 hours of the passing.

-Visit our Green Burials section to read more articles about natural burial, DIY Home Funerals, biodegradable burial products, and making your own natural burial receptacle.
+Visit our Green Burials section for more articles about natural burial, DIY Home Funerals, biodegradable burial products, and making your own natural burial receptacle.

 CityFuneral HomePrice*Phone Number